-It is anticipated that CUSIP identification numbers will be printed on the Bonds.
-The Town assumes no responsibility for any CUSIP Service Bureau or other charge that may be imposed for the assignment of such numbers.
+It is anticipated that CUSIP identification numbers will be printed on the Notes.
+The Town assumes no responsibility for any CUSIP Service Bureau charge or other charge that may be imposed for the assignment of such numbers.

-Additional information concerning the Town of Scituate and the Bonds is contained in the Preliminary Official Statement dated October 11, 2022, to which prospective bidders are directed.
-The Preliminary Official Statement is provided for informational purposes only and is not a part of this Notice of Sale.
-Said Preliminary Official Statement is deemed final by the Town except for the omission of the reoffering price(s), interest rate(s), delivery date, the identity of the underwriter(s), and any other pertinent terms of the Bonds depending on such matters, but is subject to change without notice to completion or amendment in a Final Official Statement.
-Copies of the Preliminary Official Statement may be obtained from Hilltop Securities Inc., 54 Canal Street, Boston, Massachusetts 02114 (Telephone: 617-619-4400).
-Within seven (7) business days following the award of the Bonds in accordance herewith, 5 copies of the Final Official Statement will be available from Hilltop Securities Inc. to the successful bidder for use in reoffering the Bonds.
+Additional information concerning the Town and the Notes is contained in the Preliminary Official Statement dated December 7, 2022 to which prospective bidders are directed.
+The Preliminary Official Statement is provided for informational purposes and is not a part of this Notice of Sale.
+The Preliminary Official Statement has been deemed final by the Town except for the omission of the reoffering prices, interest rates, and other terms of the Notes depending on such matters, and the identity of the underwriters, but is subject to change without notice and to completion or amendment in a Final Official Statement.
+Copies of the Preliminary Official Statement may be obtained from Hilltop Securities Inc., 54 Canal Street, Boston, Massachusetts, 02114 telephone (617-619-4400).
+Within seven (7) business days following the award of the Notes and receipt of necessary information from the successful bidder(s), five (5) copies of the Final Official Statement will be made available to the successful bidder(s).
 Upon request, additional copies will be provided at the expense of the requester.